chrislrogers/mkhtml/README.md

   * styles.css
   * script.js

+If no argument is provided then a new folder called "New Website" will be created and will contain the new index.html, styles.css and script.js files:
 ```
 $ ./mkhtml
 ```
-If no argument is provided then a new folder called "New Website" will be created and will contain the new index.html, styles.css and script.js files.
+Creates:
 * New Website/
   * index.html
   * styles.css